 Aerolink and Fly Uganda provide scheduled flights to Kihihi and Kisoro daily.
 These flights typically depart in the early morning or afternoon and land in either Kihihi or Kisoro.
 Scheduled flights require a minimum of two people and can accommodate up to 11 to 12 people traveling in a Grand Caravan.
 At Trek Africa Expeditions, we base our flying safaris to Bwindi Impenetrable National Park on available scheduled flights, and we always ensure that seats are available before confirming your booking.
 We prefer scheduled flights to charters as they are more affordable.

 Kihihi and Kisoro Airstrips are both located about 2.5 hours’ drive from their respective park headquarters in Bwindi Impenetrable National Park.
 For those flying to the southern part of the park, it takes approximately 2 hours by road from Kisoro Airstrip to Rushaga or Nkuringo.
 From Kihihi, it takes 2 hours by road to Buhoma, which is situated in the northern part of the park.
 If you’re staying in Ruhija, located in the eastern part of Bwindi Impenetrable National Park, it will take a 2-hour drive from Kihihi.

-Trek Africa Tours assures the safety of flying safaris to Bwindi Impenetrable National Park as the companies operating these routes are certified to fly and have been doing so for over 10 years without any issues.
-Client safety is a top priority for these companies and Trek Africa Tours, ensuring a safe and comfortable flying experience for all passengers.
+Trek Africa Expeditions assures the safety of flying safaris to Bwindi Impenetrable National Park as the companies operating these routes are certified to fly and have been doing so for over 10 years without any issues.
+Client safety is a top priority for these companies and Trek Africa Expeditions, ensuring a safe and comfortable flying experience for all passengers.